-For the financial year 31 March 2021, Bromford Housing Group Limited and its subsidiaries purchased directors' and officers' liability insurance for the Board Members, the Executive team and its employees through the National Housing Federation.
-Similar insurance provision with relevant cover was not available for the financial year 31 March 2022 with the insurance policies obtained containing exclusions previously covered in the previous financial year.
-Therefore, a deed has been entered into by the Board Members of Bromford Housing Group Limited to indemnify its Board Members, Executive Team, directors and employees across Bromford Housing Group Limited and its subsidiaries against the exclusions previously covered in the previous insurance provision.
+A deed has been entered into by the Board Members of Bromford Housing Group Limited to indemnify its Board Members, Executive Team, directors and employees across Bromford Housing Group Limited and its subsidiaries for insurance cover no longer provided within its current directors' and officers' liability insurance policy.
 Any claim made would be against the relevant entity with ultimate responsibility for reimbursement being through Bromford Housing Group Limited where required.
-The maximum exposure across the group for this indemnity is £10million and expires on 31 March 2022.
+The maximum exposure across the group for this indemnity is £10 million and it expires on 31 March 2023.

-15. Parent Entity
+15. Parent entity